tranghane/code_shell_homemade/README.md

 - download CMake
 - download vcpkg
 - make sure that the vcpkg/scripts/buildsystems/vcpkg.cmake file is in the same folder with code_shell_homemade
-- make sure to change the path in CMakeCache.txt by replacing INSERT_USER_FOLDER_NAME_HERE
+- make sure to change the path in /build/CMakeCache.txt by replacing INSERT_USER_NAME_HERE
 - make sure to fix the path of your vcpkg in `your_shell.sh`
 - Run `./your_shell.sh` to run your program, which is implemented in `src/main.cpp`.